As an extra precaution, I often harness train cats before introducing them. Here is how I do that.

 - If he did not roll on his back, toss another treat, follow him, and remove the leash and the harness as he eats.

-You may also enjoy reading my blog on introducing cats.
+You may also enjoy reading my blog on how to pet a cat.

 Patience Fisher owns Patience for Cats LLC, a cat behavior business based in Pittsburgh, PA.
 She is Associate Certified by the International Association of Animal Behavior Consultants.
 She holds a Bachelor’s in Biology, a Diploma of Feline Behavior Science Technology, and is a certified veterinary assistant.
 Check out her humorous YouTube video at her Patience for Cats channel.
 Visit her on Facebook at Patience for Cats.